CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 This is, in other words, game designer Arvi Teikari's philosophy towards puzzles:

-When creating a logical paradox to solve a level of *Patrick's Parabox*, or accidentally disembodying yourself in Teikari's own *Baba Is You*, [...].
+Once you've created a logical paradox to complete a level of *Patrick's Parabox* or accidentally disembodied yourself in Teikari's own *Baba Is You*, you'll know some solutions are so out of left field you can help but laugh.
 No wonder both installments of *Mess Adventures* pastiche *Baba* throughout!
-My personal favourite instance of this joke structure, though, onces again hails from the heyday of Adobe Flash...
+My own, personal favourite example of this design pattern, though, hails from the heyday of Adobe Flash...

 <div style="text-align:center;width:75%;display:block;margin-left:auto;margin-right:auto">
 <img src="assets/img/posts/2025-10-09-dont-touch-blue.png" alt="Alt. text." style="aspect-ratio:4/3;border-radius:0.5rem;">